Rams fans cheer Super Bowl champs at LA victory parade

 “We are here for our grandpa,” he added.

+“The sun is shining, the Rams won, the pandemic seems to be easing.
+What a day!” exclaimed fan Gregg Donovan, who wore a top hat emblazoned with “Rams House.”

-The Coliseum was once home to the Rams, who now play at SoFi Stadium in Inglewood.
+The Coliseum was for decades home to the Rams, who now compete at SoFi Stadium in neighboring Inglewood, where the Super Bowl was played.
+Inglewood Mayor James T. Butts Jr. was on hand Wednesday to give the key to his city to team owner Stan Kroenke.

-Rudy Gallego, 70, saw his first Rams game when his dad brought him to the Coliseum in the 1960s.
+Rudy Gallego, 70, said he saw his first Rams game when his dad brought him to the Coliseum in the 1960s.

-“They tore my heart out” when the team moved to St. Louis, he said, but his cousin persuaded him to resume his fandom when the team returned to LA.
+“They tore my heart out” when the team moved to St. Louis, he said, but his cousin persuaded him to resume his fandom when the Rams returned to LA.
+Gallego said it was like regaining a relationship with a long lost friend.

 “I’m still processing this win,” he said.
 “I’m really savoring it.
 It’s so sweet.”